ILostMyMedic/QuizOnTwitch/CONTRIBUTING.md

 4. In the pull request description, include a detailed explanation of your changes and why they are necessary.

+### Contributing to translation
+We do not accept any translation changes in commits on Github.
+All translation contributions are managed through [Crowdin](https://crowdin.com/project/quizontwitch), and later merged by administrators.

 ### Resources
 * [Github Wiki](https://github.com/ILostMyMedic/QuizOnTwitch/wiki)